Moesif/moesif-developer-portal/plugins/tyk/README.md

 #### Tyk Gateway

-For the `TYK_GATEWAY_URL`, If you’re running a local instance of Tyk, by default this should be running on `http://localhost:8080`.
+For the `PLUGIN_TYK_GATEWAY_URL`, If you’re running a local instance of Tyk, by default this should be running on `http://localhost:8080`.
 If this is the case, you can leave the value as is.
 If it is different or running remotely, you can change the value to point to your Tyk gateway.

 #### Tyk Gateway Secret

-This would also be a good time to grab your `TYK_GATEWAY_SECRET_KEY`.
-If running in docker, your `TYK_GATEWAY_SECRET_KEY` can be found in the `tyk.conf` file in the Gateway container under the `"secret"` variable.
+This would also be a good time to grab your `PLUGIN_TYK_GATEWAY_SECRET_KEY`.
+If running in docker, your `PLUGIN_TYK_GATEWAY_SECRET_KEY` can be found in the `tyk.conf` file in the Gateway container under the `"secret"` variable.

 ### Connecting Tyk to Moesif